The Preemie Project donates special knit and crochet hats, booties and costumes to Iowa NICUs for holidays and special events throughout the year.

 We always need more boy sets than girl sets.

 Refer to our Measurements Guide for size guidelines.

-The hospitals request “NO Fleece Hats or bonnet style hats”.
+The hospitals request “No fleece or bonnet style hats”.

 Hats must stretch easily over tiny heads.